Learn how to make your own pressed flower jewelry dish from polymer clay, a few flowers from your yard, and craft paint.

 Pick a few flowers, rinsed them well and let them air dry.

 In the meantime work on softening the clay.
 I don't have a special tool to condition the clay for rolling so I sat in front of the TV and used my hands to knead it until it was soft and pliable.

 Next, roll out the clay on some parchment paper until it was about 1/4 inch thick.

-Next use plastic round container to trace out a circle and cut it out.
+Use something like a plastic round container to trace a circle and cut it out.

-The directions on the particular clay I bought said you needed to bake it at 300 degrees for 20-30 minutes.
+The directions on the particular clay said you bake at 300 degrees for 20-30 minutes.

 Once the clay was done baking let it cool, and then turned it upside down on some paper towels and tap on the bottom until it comes out.

 Use some heavy sandpaper sand off any rough edges.

-Using craft paints you can carefully fill in the impressions to match the real flower.
+Next, use craft paints to color and fill in the impressions to match the real flower.